yushni/board-game/Readme.md

 # The The Board Game
 The Board Game is a practice task that include work with Message Queue, DB, APi and Worker

+We have online game platform.
+There are many games and a lot of players.
+Every player have number of points that he collected started from first game.
+Number of points could be changed up to several times per game Also we have the scores where displayed in special window.

 ## API
 You need to implement two endpoints, that described in the **swagger.yml** file inside of **api** folder